prom3theu5/cheat-sheets/windows/wsl/RHEL 8 as a WSL distribution.md

 ### Create WSL Instance and Start It

+1. Create a directory for WSL
+    -   `mkdir c:\wsl`
-1. Create the WSL instance by importing the tarball:
+2. Create the WSL instance by importing the tarball:
-    -   `wsl --import RHEL rhel8.tar.gz --version 2`
+    -   `wsl --import RHEL c:\wsl rhel8.tar.gz --version 2`
-2. Create a shortcut to wsl -d rhel to start, or start manually.
+3. Create a shortcut to wsl -d rhel to start, or start manually.

 ### OPTIONAL: Change Default user in WSL Instance